DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 * [Github](https://github.com/prometheus)
 * [DockerHub](https://hub.docker.com/r/prom/prometheus/)

-Everything here is based on an excelent [stefanprodan/dockprom](https://github.com/stefanprodan/dockprom)
+Everything here is based on the magnificent [stefanprodan/dockprom](https://github.com/stefanprodan/dockprom)

-# The containers
+# Containers

-* Prometheus - monitoring system and the metrics database
+* **Prometheus** - monitoring system that pulls and stores data from exporters and then exposes them for visualization.
+  Can also alert if a metric fails preset rule.
-* Grafana - web based ui visualisation of colleted metrics
+* **Grafana** - web based visualization of the collected metrics in nice graphs, gauges, tables,...
-* NodeExporter - host machine metrics collector
+* **NodeExporter** - exporter for linux machines, in this case gathering docker host metrics, like uptime, cpu load, memory use, network bandwidth use, disk space,...
-* cAdvisor - docker containers metrics collector
+* **cAdvisor** - exporter for gathering docker containers metrics, showing cpu, memory, network use of each container

 # Files and directory structure